Censorship of LGBTQ issues

 Censorship of LGBTQ issues is practised by some countries around the world.
 It may take a variety of forms, including anti-LGBTQ curriculum laws in some states of the United States, the Russian anti-LGBTQ law prohibiting the "promotion of non-traditional sexual relationships", the Hungarian anti-LGBTQ law banning "content portraying or promoting sex reassignment or homosexuality", and laws in some Islamic states such as Afghanistan, Saudi Arabia, and Iran prohibiting advocacy that offends Islamic morality.

 Anti-"LGBTQ propaganda" laws

-The table below lists, in chronological order, the United Nations member states that have passed laws explicitly prohibiting "propaganda of homosexuality and non-heterosexual relationships".
+The table below lists, in chronological order, the United Nations member states that have passed laws explicitly prohibiting "propaganda of homosexuality and non-heterosexual orientation".